 Academy founder and Director, Ana hails from Puerto Rico, where you might find her illustrating native and endangered plants in the field.
 Ana studied in classical ateliers for over 20 years in PR, the USA, and Europe.
 She has also studied painting in China, Japan and Tibet.
+Her art-centered, artventure travel has taken her to the field throughout Africa, Australia, the Caribbean, Europe, Japan, New Zealand, India, and many other worlds.
 An exhibiting and award-winning artist, Ana earned her BSc from Princeton University in Psychology, with a concentration in Visual Perception, and four years in Art History.
 She has a Masters in Urban Planning and Policy, and has worked in several museums and as award winning journalist.
 As art instructor, she teaches the technical craft traditions (long-standing ideals, theories, techniques and methods) of over 20 different media in both Western and Asian traditions.
 Some of her favorite things include saltwater, dogs, sailing, martial arts and dance, as well as airplanes and backyard astronomy.
 Ana has served on various Highland Park volunteer committees, and as art judge in neighboring communities.
 She sponsors a need-based scholarship at the Academy for young artists.

 Aaron Balavram was born in Sayreville, New Jersey, but grew up in the great town of Highland Park, where he has spent most of his life.
 Having always had an adoration for the arts and sciences, he found a second home at the Academy of Art of Highland Park, where he learned to explore the craft of fine art as a science.
 Aaron began his training at the Academy at the age of fourteen, and by the following year, he was eager to expand his knowledge by aiding in the teaching of his peers, which he has continued to do for the past eight years.
 He is now a senior instructor, as well as the head of the sculpture department and “The Sky’s the Limit” program for Artists with special needs